Impulse 2: Personal development and personal growth

 “The Workshop on Personal Growth was very valuable.
 It confirmed my personal belief that establishing a strong bond and safe communication with the students is very important in order to create an impactful learning experience.

-“As a journalist who deals a lot with design teaching – its potential, rules and limits – the main thing that gave me hope in the workshop was to see committed teachers and university employees who are seriously interested in their students, making their world better and I wanted to make things more beautiful and, above all, to take time for their personal challenges, which made me very happy.
+»As a journalist who spends a lot of time looking at design teaching – its potential, rules and limitations – the workshop gave me hope above all: I was delighted to see committed lecturers and university staff who are genuinely interested in their students, who want to make their world a better and more beautiful place and, above all, who want to take time to address their personal challenges.

-What particularly resonates with me is that shared experiences and genuine interest in each other promote our resilience and make us more stress-resistant and resilient personalities - even outside of our studies.”
+It resonates with me in particular that shared experiences and an honest interest in each other promote our resilience and make us more stress-resistant, resilient personalities – even outside of our studies.«

 The symposium